Electric Steam Boiler / Generator

 Compare Efficiency.
 Three types of efficiencies are important to consider.
 (1) the efficiency of the steam genereration device where the OAB® and MightySteam® excel; (2) the efficiency of the downstream process that the steam is used for; and (3) the overall water usage efficiency and propensity to recycle the water.
 The one atmosphere steam-gas generator/boiler OAB® performs well in all three categories.
 Better conversion factors allow OAB® units to use less resources to produce more steam.
 A standard OAB steam output at 350°C, is almost at the theoretical efficiency of power conversion for the OAB steam generation!
 The OAB's rapid start-up (generally with a minute from cold start) also adds considerably to the overall lowering of energy usage.

-Price of Energy: The price of energy depends on the source but is not that different between different forms of commonly used energy types that one can use (e.g. gas or electric).
+How much does energy cost?
+The price of energy depends on the source but is not that different between different forms of commonly used energy types that one can use (e.g. gas or electric).
 Comparisons are given for example here.
 In the US, when comparing gas and electric a rule of thumb is that gas energy is about 75% of cost when compared with the same quantity of electric energy.
 However electric machines OAB® or even electric boilers are generally much more efficient than gas heaters.
-These new machines can dramatically influence operational costs.
 Additionally, electric heaters can be efficiently/accurately controlled.
 For natural gas heating about 117 pounds of CO2 are produced for one million BTU (293 Kwh) of energy produced by combustion.
 No CO2 is produced by the OAB®.
 In the boiler world a unit called Boiler Power is used.
 (1BP ~ 10kW).
-So a 8 BP bolier is is approximately a 80 kW boiler.
+So a 8 BP rated bolier is is approximately a 80 kW boiler.

 General instructions for Beer.
 Unless steam is required for the process a hot air device may be considerably easy to use and afford savings by avoilding the use of water.
 A typical micro-brewery may use kettles and vats which are heated with steam (or high quality electric Airtorch hot air) with the following sequence.
 Note that the scenario below is optimized for the lowest power-use possibility.
 MHI offers one to several hundred kg/hr steam generators or Airtorch Units.